miklevin/Pipulate.com/software.md

 - ga_webproperties.csv
 - ga_views.csv

-Tables join on columns that we have in common, and we've made sure that they do.
+Tables join on columns that they have in common, and we've made sure that they do.
 Accounts and WebProperties will join on the Account ID column, and the resulting Accounts+WebProperties table will join to the Views table on both the Account ID and WebProperty ID.